|Tom’s burger and fries at Donde Bocha Antogeria in Atenas. I ate the little side cup of guacamole.|

 - St. Lucia

 People we meet and our readers often ask our opinions on favorite places to visit in the world based on our travels thus far.
-We’ve even had an opportunity to speak to some of our readers on Skype when they are contemplating a vacation/holiday and aren’t quite sure where to go and would like feedback from us on the topic.
+We’ve even had an opportunity to speak to some of our readers on Skype when they are contemplating a vacation/holiday and aren’t sure where to go.
+We would like feedback from us on the topic.

 This is a tough question to answer.
 It’s comparable to asking a person what books they prefer to read, their favorite movies and which foods they prefer to eat.
 It’s highly subjective.